-Your $15-$17 annual membership fee goes directly to the national organization, Girl Scouts of the USA.
-Local programs are partially supported through the United Way and product sales.
+The majority of your annual membership fee goes directly to the national organization, Girl Scouts of the USA.
+Local programs are partially supported through product sales, United Ways and grants.
 Funds from these sources do not cover the $383 total cost per member each year.
 Girl Scouts face ever-increasing costs to:

 - recruit, train and keep volunteer leaders.